Track Record

 Kamloops Women's Action Project

-Produced a workbook and workshop presentation binder for community recreation and health practitioners to enhance recreation opportunities for women living in poverty.
+From 1996-2003, produced a workbook and workshop presentation binder for community recreation and health practitioners to enhance recreation opportunities for women living in poverty.

 Skills Program for Management Volunteers

-Designed and developed "Organizing for Results" resource materials for the national Skills Program for Management Volunteers and developed a national strategic plan for the National Council of Federal and Provincial/Territorial representatives for the future direction of the Program.
+From 1996-1997, designed and developed "Organizing for Results" resource materials for the national Skills Program for Management Volunteers and developed a national strategic plan for the National Council of Federal and Provincial/Territorial representatives for the future direction of the Program.

 BC Moving Journal

-Produced and distributed the BC Physical Education Society's journal to inform physical educators and administrators about physical education developments and initiatives in BC.
+From 1990-1993, produced and distributed the BC Physical Education Society's journal to inform physical educators and administrators about physical education developments and initiatives in BC.